How Science Got It Wrong About Progesterone

 A regular ovulatory menstrual cycle is the only way to make progesterone.

-Definition: An ovulatory cycle is a menstrual cycle in which basal body temperatures go up with ovulation and stay up for at least eleven days, indicating a healthy luteal phase.
+Definition: An ovulatory cycle is a menstrual cycle in which ovulation occurs and progesterone is made.

 A cycle without ovulation or progesterone is called an anovulatory cycle and is common.
 Read Ovulation is the main event of the menstrual cycle.